 \subsection{The minimal LF scenario}

-The specific scenario we consider in this work is the minimal\footnote{All of our results can be straightforwardly generalized to LF scenarios with multiple pairs of observers and superobservers such as the one in Ref.~\cite{bongStrong2020}, where Bob also has a corresponding observer, Debbie.
+The specific scenario we consider in this work is the minimal\footnote{All of our results should be generalizable to LF scenarios with two or more pairs of observers and superobservers, such as that in Ref.~\cite{bongStrong2020} (where Bob also has a corresponding friend, Debbie).
 Here we use the minimal LF scenario for simplicity.} LF scenario~\cite[Sec.
 2.1]{wisemanThoughtful2022}, featuring three observers: Alice, Bob, and, Charlie\footnote{The LF no-go theorem makes no assumption about what constitutes an \enquote{observer}.
-This specification is to be supplied by the user of the theorem or a candidate theory.}.
+This specification is to be supplied by the user of the theorem or by a candidate theory.}.
 Bob and Charlie each measure their share of a bipartite system, obtaining outcomes labeled\footnote{We represent a variable by an upper case letter, and a specific value of the variable by the corresponding lower case letter.} $B$ and $C$, respectively.
 Charlie, who is in an isolated environment that we refer to as ``Charlie's laboratory'', performs a fixed measurement.
 Alice and Bob have choices of measurement settings labeled by $X$ and $Y$, respectively.
 Alice, who is stationed outside Charlie's laboratory, has the following choices: for $x=1$ she asks Charlie for his outcome and sets her own outcome to the value she heard from Charlie; for $x\neq 1$ she performs a different measurement on Charlie's laboratory, possibly disturbing or erasing the records of Charlie's result in the process.

-Note that we have not demanded Alice's and Bob's measurements to be space-like separated here since this is not needed for most of our results.
-If the spatio-temporal relationships between the events $A$, $B$, $C$, $X$, and $Y$ are as given in Fig.~\ref{fig_spacetime}, we will call it the \textit{spacelike-separated} minimal LF scenario.
-Here, just as in Bell's theorem, we have the background metaphysical assumption~\cite{wisemanCausarum2017} that such events are well-localized in space-time.
+Note that we have not demanded that Alice's and Bob's measurements are space-like separated here, since this is not needed for most of our results.
+However, if they are space-like separated, so that the spatio-temporal relationships between the events $A$, $B$, $C$, $X$, and $Y$ are as given in Fig.~\ref{fig_spacetime}, we will call it the \textit{spacelike-separated} minimal LF scenario.
+In this case, just as in Bell's theorem, we have the background metaphysical assumption~\cite{wisemanCausarum2017} that such events are well-localized in space-time.
 In particular, $B$, $C$, and $Y$ must be outside the future light cone of $X$, while $A$, $C$, and $X$ must be outside the future light cone of $Y$.
 This is analogous to the locality-loophole-free Bell experiment.